Bitwise OperatorsJ8 Home « Bitwise Operators

 when using these types for the target.

-Bitwise Logical Operators Top
+Bitwise Logical Operators Overview Top

 The bitwise logical operators perform the same operations as the logical operators discussed in the last lesson but work on a bit-by-bit basis on the integer type.
 The following table shows all possible combinations for a bit using 0